-Within 3 days of the receipt of the complaint, the compliance officer may informally discuss with the complainant the possibility of using mediation.
+Within 3 days of the receipt of the complaint, the compliance officer may discuss with the complainant the possibility of informal resolution, including but not limited to mediation.
 If the complainant agrees to mediation, the compliance officer shall make arrangements for this process.

-Before initiating the mediation of an unlawful discrimination, harassment, intimidation or bullying complaint, the compliance officer shall ensure that all parties agree to make the mediator a party to related confidential information.
+Before initiating informal resolution of an unlawful discrimination, harassment, intimidation or bullying complaint, the compliance officer shall ensure that all parties agree to share confidential information as required for informal resolution.
 If resolution is not reached at this level, the compliance officer will proceed with his/her investigation of the complaint.

-The use of mediation shall not extend SPS's timelines for investigating and resolving the complaint unless the complainant agrees in writing to such an extension of time.
+The use of informal resolution shall not extend SPS's timelines for investigating and resolving the complaint unless the complainant agrees in writing to such an extension of time.

-3. INVESTIGATION
+INVESTIGATION